prisma-labs/graphql-framework-experiment/docs/architecture.md

 ## Build Flow

 1. The app layout is calculated
-   We discover things like where the entrypoint is, if any, and where graphql modules are, if any.
+   We discover things like where the entrypoint is, if any, and where [Nexus modules](/guides/project-layout?id=nexus-modules) are, if any.
 1. Worktime plugins are loaded (see [Plugin Loading Flow](#plugin-loading-flow))
 1. Typegen is acquired
    This step is about processes that reflect upon the app's source code to extract type information that will be automatically used in other parts of the app.
 This approach is relatively novel among Node tools.
 There are dynamic and static processes.
 The static ones use the TypeScript compiler API while the dynamic ones literally run the app with node in a special reflective mode.